 Main Street Maryland is a comprehensive downtown revitalization program created in 1998 by the Maryland Department of Housing and Community Development.

 The program strives to strengthen the economic potential of Maryland’s traditional main streets and neighborhoods.
-Using a competitive process, Main Street Maryland selects communities who have made a commitment to succeed and helps them improve the economy, appearance and image of their traditional downtown business districts.
+Designated Main Street Maryland communities have made a commitment to improve the economy, appearance and image of their traditional downtown business districts.
 To accomplish Main Street goals, the department has partnered with the

-This approach emphasizes the importance of working simultaneously in the following areas:
+Main Street Maryland emphasizes the importance of working simultaneously in the following areas:

 These services include:

 - Main Street Manager orientation and professional development

 - Site visits to help the community develop and plan for the future

 - Specialized training on topics specific to commercial revitalization

 - Education about State and Federal programs, grants, and loans

 - Facilitate partnerships for designated Main Street communities and other business districts